matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 client and the server.
 This proposal doesn't attempt to use the same header for federation (S2S) endpoints, just for C2S endpoints.

+The reason for supporing multiple encodings other than JSON would be to open the door to more efficent encoding methods in the future for the HTTP transport, for example CBOR which was found to have a 20% reduction in size.
+However, this proposal is not here to evaluate the merits of any one particular encoding.

 ## Proposal

 ### Servers